 Trophies are points earned by destroying specific cards or through certain card abilities.
 You need as many Trophies as the starting Life Force total.
 In most games, this is 25 Trophies.

-Trophies are earned in two primary ways:
+Trophies are earned at the end of each turn in two primary ways:

 Destroying Trophy Cards: Cards with a Trophy icon and number grant that many points when Destroyed.